robmccormack89/woo-catalog/README.md

-# Base Theme (master)
+# Base Theme (woo)

 ---

-This theme is intended to be used as a starting point for other projects & be as simple/barebones as possible.
-New variations etc can be branched out from this..
+This theme is woocommerce integrated